Aww, cute: New London show explores the world of the adorable

 “We wanted to create a space where people could come in, dance, feel really happy, cover themselves in Hello-Kitty-glow of goodness.”

 Cuteness is not just an “aesthetic”, she insists.
-“It’s a feeling.” — AFP
+“It's a feeling.” ― ETX Studio